MAIN LINE BANTER: Seeking mental health help is a ‘no-brainer’

-“Daemion clients are about 54 percent female and 46 percent male.
+“Daemion clients are about 54% female and 46% male.
 Many are referred by school districts, churches, community groups and district courts, while others just walk in,” Marti said.

-A recently published report of the Blue Cross Blue Shield Association (a federation of 36 Blues) finds that depression diagnoses among their members have rocketed by 33 percent from 2013 to 2016, with a rise of 63 percent among adolescents, 47 percent among millennials.
-In addition, a report from the Centers for Disease Control and Prevention finds that suicide is the second highest cause of death for Americans ages 10 to 34.
+A recently published report of the Blue Cross Blue Shield Assn. (a federation of 36 Blues) finds that depression diagnoses among their members have rocketed by 33% from 2013-2016, with a rise of 63% among adolescents, 47% among millennials.
+In addition, there is a report from the Centers for Disease Control and Prevention finds that suicide is the second highest cause of death for Americans ages 10-34.

-Anyone doubting the dizzying rise of mental health issues needs only to look at a few more statistics (as much as I cringe at dwelling on “the numbers”).
-There are five stats that are rather impressive, or depressive, as the case may be:
+Anyone doubting the dizzying rise of mental health issues needs only to look at a few more statistics (and as much as I cringe at dwelling on “the numbers.”) there are five stats that are rather impressive, or depressive, as the case may be:

-- Mood disorders are the third most common cause of hospitalization for U.S. youth and adults 18 to 34.
+- Mood disorders are the third most common cause of hospitalization for US youth and adults 18-34.

-- Serious mental illness costs the nation almost $200 billon in lost earnings every year.
+- Serious mental illness cost the nation almost $200 billon in lost earnings every year.

-- Approximately 60 percent of adults and 50 percent of youth ages 8 to 15 with a mental illness received no mental health services in the previous one year.
+- Approximately 60% of adults and 50% of youth ages 8 to 15 with a mental illness received no mental health services in the previous One year.

-- More than 300,000 women in Southeastern Pennsylvania have been diagnosed with a mental health condition.
+- More than 300,000 women in Southeastern Pennsylvania have been diagnosed with a mental health condition along with